-The Institute for Women's Policy and Research (IWPR) reported, in a study of residents in domestic violence shelters across the country, 84% reported that they needed help finding affordable housing.
+Furthermore, the Institute for Women's Policy and Research (IWPR) reported, in a study of residents in domestic violence shelters across the country, 84% reported that they needed help finding affordable housing.
+According to IWPR, one study estimates the cost of intimate partner violence (IPV) to U.S. society, including health costs and productivity losses, to be \$5.8 billion, including \$4.2 billion for physical violence, \$320 million for partner rape, and \$342 million for partner stalking, in 1995 dollars.
+Converted to 2017 dollars, the cost of IPV in the United States would be \$9.3 billion.
 IWPR also reports, among mothers with children experiencing homelessness, more than 80% had previously experienced domestic violence.
-In 2017, HMIS data indicates that 339 mothers with children (a total of 1,454 people in these households) were experiencing homelessness or housing instability in Lackawanna Co.
-Extrapolate out the number of mothers previously experiencing DV and the numbers estimate 271 mothers with over 800 children.
 As reported by the National Alliance for Safe Housing, studies show that as many as 57% of all homeless women report domestic violence as the immediate cause of their homelessness.
-According to IWPR, 1 study estimates the cost of intimate partner violence (IPV) to U.S. society, including health costs and productivity losses, to be \$5.8 billion, including \$4.2 billion for physical violence, \$320 million for partner rape, and \$342 million for partner stalking, in 1995 dollars.
-Converted to 2017 dollars, the cost of IPV in the United States would be \$9.3 billion.